Nynros/InternetSecurity/README.txt

 Topic: Firewall
 ------------------
-If you need extra protection buy a real Firewall with OPNSense (https://eu.protectli.com/news/v1211-launch/)
+If you need extra protection buy a real Firewall with OPNSense and put it between your ISP router snf your network (https://eu.protectli.com/news/v1211-launch/)

 Topic: Bluetooth
 ------------------